-Below is a list of potential security threats that can harm Moxa V3200 Series computers and the corresponding security measures that need to be taken by the asset owner if the threats apply.
+Below is a list of potential security threats that can harm Moxa Arm-based computers and the corresponding security measures that need to be taken by the asset owner if the threats apply.

-Threat ID Threat mitigated/handled Security Measures 1 Radio jamming attack resulting in Wi-Fi and cellular connection DOS For Moxa V3200 Series computer with both Wi-Fi and cellular interface, configure connection failover to use backup connection when primary connection is attack by radio jamming Extend the perimeter of physical security to reduce the impact from radio jamming attack 2 Network data flow through ethernet, Wi-Fi, cellular interface could be potentially interrupted, crashed or stopped by DOS attack Setup network monitoring tool to detect abnormal traffic Configure rate limiting to limit the network traffic 3 SSH server could be potentially interrupted, crashed or stopped by DOS attack Following parameters are set in SSH server configuration file by Moxa as countermeasure.
-MaxSessions: set to 6 to protect a system from denial of service due to a large number of concurrent sessions MaxStartups: set to 6:30:60 to protect a system from denial of service due to a large number of pending authentication connection attempts Fail2ban is pre-installed and running in Moxa V3200 Series computer to automatically ban malicious IP 4 Data flowing across ethernet may be sniffed by an attacker Make sure secure protocol with encryption and authentication are used for data transmission (e.g., SSHv2, HTTPS) Install and use VPN for secure data transmission 5 DOS attack from untrusted NTP server when Moxa V Series computer attempt to synchronize time If public NTP servers without NTS support are used, it is vulnerable to an NTP amplification attack.
-Attackers could exploit public NTP servers to overwhelm the Moxa V3200 Series computer with UDP traffic.
-To way to mitigate this, see Mitigate NTP Amplification Attack .
+Threat ID Threat mitigated/handled Security Measures 1 Radio jamming attack resulting in Wi-Fi and cellular connection DOS For Moxa Arm-based computer with both Wi-Fi and cellular interface, configure connection failover to use backup connection when primary connection is attacked by radio jamming Extend the perimeter of physical security to reduce the impact from radio jamming attack 2 Network data flow through ethernet, Wi-Fi, cellular interface could be potentially interrupted, crashed or stopped by DOS attack Setup network monitoring tool to detect abnormal traffic Configure rate limiting to limit the network traffic 3 SSH server could be potentially interrupted, crashed or stopped by DOS attack Following parameters are set in SSH server configuration file by Moxa as countermeasure.
+MaxSessions: set to 6 to protect a system from denial of service due to a large number of concurrent sessions MaxStartups: set to 6:30:60 to protect a system from denial of service due to a large number of pending authentication connection attempts Fail2ban is pre-installed and running in Moxa Arm-based computer to automatically ban malicious IP 4 Data flowing across ethernet may be sniffed by an attacker Make sure secure protocol with encryption and authentication are used for data transmission (e.g., SSHv2, HTTPS) Install and use VPN for secure data transmission 5 DOS attack from untrusted NTP server when Moxa Arm-based computer attempt to synchronize time If a public NTP server without NTS support is used, it is vulnerable to an NTP amplification attack in which the attacker could exploit public NTP servers to overwhelm Moxa Armbased computer with UDP traffic; therefore, refers to MITP Amplification Attack to mitigate it.
+6 Data read from USB or SD card could be spoofed 1.
+Use sha256 or other checksums tools to check the integrity of the file before installing or transferring to device.
+If the file is Debian package (.deb), refers to "How to manually check for package's integrity" to validate.
+2. Scan the file with Clamay before installing or transferring it to the device 3.
+Use OpenSSL to verify the signature of the file before installing or transferring to the device.
+7 Insufficient auditing storage causes logs to rotate frequently Store logs in external storage or use a centralized log management system to collect and store the logs from multiple devices.
+Refers to How to Set Up Centralized Logging on Linux with Rsyslog

-^{}Essential: Security measure that must be taken by asset owner to ensure secure use of Moxa V3200 Series computer Recommended: Security measures that need to be taken by the asset owner if the threats apply.
+^{}Essential: Security measure that must be taken by asset owner to ensure secure use of Moxa Arm-based computer Recommended: Security measures that need to be taken by the asset owner if the threats apply.